 The Modern Gladesmen TCP was defined as a result of cultural resources investigations performed for the Comprehensive Everglades Restoration Plan (CERP), a massive project intended to restore and protect south Florida’s ecosystem.
 New South Associates completed the study at the request of the U.S. Army Corps of Engineers, Jacksonville District.
 The cultural resources study area included all or portions of 13 south Florida counties: Broward, Charlotte, Collier, Glades, Hendry, Highlands, Lee, Martin, Miami-Dade, Monroe, Okeechobee, Palm Beach, and St. Lucie.
 Fieldwork also extended north into the Kissimmee Chain of Lakes.

 As part of this study, New South evaluated 13 historic TCPs to determine if any were eligible for the National Register of Historic Places.
 These properties were located throughout southern Florida and were classified into three categories based on function: commercial properties, non-commercial properties, and natural landscapes/waterways/roadways.
-As this study was introductory nature, it did not attempt to locate all potential TCPs in southern Florida, but rather introduced a sample of property types associated with Gladesmen Culture.
-The study therefore served as a foundation for identifying and evaluating related cultural resources in the future, and provided a planning tool to evaluate the potential impacts that Federal undertakings in south Florida could have on TCPs.
+As this study was introductory in nature, it did not attempt to locate all potential TCPs in southern Florida, but rather introduced a sample of property types associated with Gladesmen Culture.
+The study, therefore, served as a foundation for identifying and evaluating related cultural resources in the future and provided a planning tool to evaluate the potential impacts that Federal undertakings in south Florida could have on TCPs.